 The LDES Council provides fact-based guidance to governments and grid operators and major electricity users on the deployment of long-duration energy storage.The LDES Council provides fact-based guidance to governments and grid operators and major electricity users on the deployment of long-duration energy storage.
-A CEO-led organization, the LDES spans a wide range of energy storage technologies and includes technology innovators, energy users and investors.
+An Executive-led organization, the LDES spans a wide range of energy storage technologies and includes technology innovators, energy users and investors.

 Governance of the LDES Council